n-genesis/finxact-json-vscode/README.md

 ## Using the Extension

-### KeyBindings
+### Menu and KeyBindings
-To format a JSON file simply Right click and select "Finxact JSON Format" option or use:
+To format a JSON file you can either right click and select "Finxact JSON Format" or use:

 - Windows + Linux: `ctrl+alt+p`
 - Mac: `cmd+alt+p`